Semi-supervised Triply Robust Inductive Transfer Learning: Introduction

-\paragraph{Our contribution.} Our proposed STRIFLE method has two distinctive features, i.e., it is both surrogate-assisted and model-assisted.
-Assisted by predictive surrogates, we employ a working and nuisance imputation model under certain moment constraints to impute the outcomes for the unlabeled target observations.
+\paragraph{Our contribution.} The STRIFLE method we propose stands out for being both surrogate-assisted and model-assisted.
+Assisted by predictive surrogates, we employ a working and nuisance imputation model under a moment constraint to impute the outcomes for the unlabeled target observations.
 To integrate the label-rich source population, we introduce a working and nuisance density ratio model embedded in a penalized transfer learning procedure when estimating the imputation model.
 The novel embedded density ratio model, estimated using unlabeled observations from the two populations, can potentially increase the transferability of the source population.
-Naive combination of transfer learning and SS learning is vulnerable to model misspecification and may lead to erroneous results practically.
-When both nuisance models are misspecified, the estimation consistency is no longer guaranteed.